Predicting Distributions of Physical Activity Profiles in the NHANES Database Using a Partially Linear Fr\'echet Single Index Model: Motivating example: data on wearable accelerometer devices from NHANES 2011-2014

-We adopt a novel representation of the resulting data that extends previous compositional metrics to a functional setting \cite{matabuena2021distributional}, aimed at overcoming their dependency on certain physical activity intensity thresholds.
+A novel representation of the resulting data is herein adopted that extends previous compositional metrics to a functional setting \cite{10.1093/jrsssc/qlad007}, aimed at overcoming their dependency on certain physical activity intensity thresholds.
 This approach also overcomes some previously known limitations of more traditional approaches.
 Let $i\in \{1,2,\dots,n\}$ be the index for participants, where $n$ is the total number of participants in the study.
 For the $i$-th participant, let $M_i$ indicate the number of days (including partial days) for which accelerometer records are available and $n_i$ be the number of observations recorded in the form of pairs $\left(m_{ij},A_{ij}\right)$, $j=1,\dots,n_i$.
-Here, the $m_{ij}$ are a sequence of time points in the interval $\left[0,M_i\right]$ in which the accelerometer records activity information, and $A_{ij}$ is the measurement of the accelerometer at time $m_{ij}$.
+Here, the $m_{ij}$ are a sequence of time points in the interval $\left[0,M_i\right]$ in which the accelerometer records activity information and $A_{ij}$ is the measurement of the accelerometer at time $m_{ij}$.
+No data are available during non-wear periods.